12. Ferramentas Gerais

 Compartilhe rapidamente um estilo de camada

-From the context menu, copy the style of a layer and paste it to a group or a selection of layers: the style is applied to all the layers that are of the same type (vector/raster) as the original layer and, for vector layers, have the same geometry type (point, line or polygon).
+From the context menu, copy the style of a layer and paste it to a group or a selection of layers: the style is applied to all the layers that are of the same type (vector, raster, mesh, point cloud, …) as the original layer and, for vector layers, have the same geometry type (point, line or polygon).

 update the symbol color using a Color Wheel.
 For convenience, the recently used colors are also available at the bottom of the color wheel.

-Edit Symbol…: open the Symbol Selector dialog and change feature symbol (symbol, size, color…).
+Edit Symbol…: opens the Symbol Selector dialog to change feature symbol (symbol, size, color…).

 Clicar duas vezes em uma entrada de folha de classe também abre a caixa de diálogo Seletor de Símbolos.